Satrangi Sasural: Season two

-Four years later, a new girl, Kaira decides to marry Vihaan so she can receive her inheritance.
+Eight years later, a new girl, Kaira decides to marry Vihaan so she can receive her inheritance.
 They agree to separate after three months, a scheme by Bebo who is after the money.
 Although three of Vihaan's mothers despise her, Kaira grows close to the family.
 Kaira rescues Vihaan from Bebo's schemes, and Bebo dies while trying to control him with black magic.

 Aarushi's long-lost sister Millie joins the family.
 Kaira tries to expose her as a witch but Millie's black magic stops her.
 The mothers convince the couple to marry properly but Millie causes misunderstandings.
 On the wedding day, Millie goes in Kaira's place but Kaira completes the ceremony.
 The mothers supporting Millie insist that she is also Vihaan's wife since he half-married her.
 Suspecting Millie is a witch, Kaira and Vihaan pursue her, and Vihaan vanishes.
 When Vihaan returns, he is rude to Kaira who believes he is an impostor.
 Kaira rescues the real Vihaan and Millie apologises.
 Kaira understands that Millie was forced in her actions, but Millie cannot identify who is responsible.

 Dadi Maa overhears rumours that Kaira became pregnant by the impostor, offending Kaira who stays with Vasundhara.
 Vihaan sees a jewel at Vasundhara's home which he remembers from when he was under a spell.
 Dadi Maa performs a ritual to safeguard the family, but forgot the book in which Vihaan's fate was written.
 When she finds the book, Vihaan's secret fate had been torn out.
 The secret is that Vihaan's mother is actually Veena, Dadi Maa's eldest daughter-in-law who was banished for using black magic.
 Vihaan learns that Vasundhara, who also identifies as Veena and Mayavinni; regains her powers each month from the jewel.
 When the jewel glows in his hands he realizes that he is the witch's son.
 Vihaan meets Vasundhara in the forest and destroys the jewel, and she fatally attacks him.
 Kaira swears revenge.